-The University of Hawaii—Manoa (UH Manoa) is located near Honolulu on the island of O’ahu.
-Among the school’s unique academic departments is the School of Hawaiian Knowledge, the School of Ocean and Earth Science and Technology, and the School of Pacific and Asian Studies.
+The University of Hawaii—Manoa is located just outside downtown Honolulu on the island of Oahu.
+The school's academic departments include the School of Hawaiian Knowledge, the School of Ocean and Earth Science and Technology, and the School of Pacific and Asian Studies.
 Outside of class, there are more than 200 student organizations to check out.
-UH Manoa’s recreation center coordinates kayaking trips, sailing and surfing classes, snorkeling and hiking excursions, and more.
-Most of the University of Hawaii—Manoa’s athletic teams compete in the NCAA Division I Western Athletics Conference.
+UH Manoa's recreation center coordinates kayaking trips, sailing and surfing classes, snorkeling and hiking excursions and more.
+Most of the University of Hawaii—Manoa's athletic teams compete in the NCAA Division I Big West Conference.

-The school also offers a wide variety of graduate programs, including degrees through its highly ranked College of Education, the William S. Richardson School of Law, the Shidler College of Business, and the John A. Burns School of Medicine.
-Notable alumni of the University of Hawaii—Manoa include oceanographer Robert Ballard, Citigroup chairman Richard Parsons, and President Barack Obama’s parents, Barack Obama Sr. and Ann Dunham Soetoro.
+The school also offers a wide variety of graduate programs, including degrees through its highly ranked College of Education, the William S. Richardson School of Law, the Shidler College of Business and the John A. Burns School of Medicine.
+Notable alumni of the University of Hawaii—Manoa include oceanographer Robert Ballard, former Citigroup chairman Richard Parsons and President Barack Obama’s parents, Barack Obama Sr. and Ann Dunham Soetoro.

 |School mission and unique qualities (as provided by the school):|